CMAQ Congestion Mitigation and Air Quality

 The CMAQ program supports two important goals of the U.S. Department of Transportation (Department): improving air quality and relieving congestion.
 The CMAQ program provides funding for a broad array of tools to accomplish these goals.
 By choosing to fund or sponsor a CMAQ project, a State or local government, transit agency, or other eligible project sponsor can improve air quality and make progress toward achieving attainment status and ensuring compliance with the transportation conformity provisions of the Clean Air Act (CAA).

-Current Projects:
+Upcoming Projects:

-Congestion Mitigation and Air Quality Project - PID 109412 - Lorain Traffic Signals
+Congestion Mitigation and Air Quality Project

 Project Description: